The Progressive House Revival:

 Long-Form Progressive Releases from Pangea Recordings

-These releases reflect the long-form, story-driven approach discussed above—built for extended listening, DJ journeys, and deeper progressive narratives.
+These releases reflect the long-form, story-driven approach — built for extended listening, DJ journeys, and deeper progressive narratives.
+All available as DJ-ready WAV downloads.

 Early Scene Energy: Chris Lake & Andy Moor in the Pangea Story

-Pangea’s catalog history also connects to key names who helped shape progressive culture in earlier eras.
+Pangea's catalog history also connects to key names who helped shape progressive culture in earlier eras.
 The label has featured releases from artists including Chris Lake and Andy Moor early in their careers.
-Even as parts of the modern scene shifted toward more compressed formats, their earlier work and productions helped push forward the musicality and sound design that long-form DJs rely on to build extended narratives.
-The fact of the matter is that both Chris Lake and Andy Moor helped pioneer not only the progressive sound of their era, but also production standards that influenced modern dance music more broadly.
+Even as parts of the modern scene shifted toward more compressed formats, their earlier work helped push forward the musicality and sound design that long-form DJs rely on to build extended narratives.

 Mainstream festival EDM will always have its place — but progressive and melodic music tend to win where it matters most: time spent listening.
 Long-form sets build loyalty, repeat sessions, and deeper fan identity because they reward attention.